 Debt forgiveness happens when a lender forgives either all or some of a borrower’s outstanding balance on their loan or credit account.
 For a creditor to erase a portion of the debt or the entirety of debt owed, typically the borrower must qualify for a special program.

-While this sounds like an ideal debt solution, debt forgiveness is not all it’s cracked up to be.
+While this sounds like an ideal debt solution, debt forgiveness is not a get-out-of-jail-free card.
 Let’s take a closer look at how debt forgiveness works across various debt types and the pros and cons of this process.

 How debt forgiveness works can vary depending on what type of debt you’re looking to get forgiven.
 Here are a few of the more common forms of debt that may qualify for debt forgiveness, as well as some debts that typically don’t.